gabriel-a-oliver/Portfolio/README.md

 Adobe Photoshop to develop a cube's UV and tested different textures to see if it makes a block look distinct in the game world.

 *RimeCraft* Trailer and Game: https://aj213.itch.io/rimecraft

+## Book Cover Design | Society of the Spectacle
+See Folder of Images: https://rb.gy/4z1r2p

+This project is from my Introduction to Design class where I had to create book a book cover for *Society of the Spectacle* by Guy Debord.
+The goal of this project was to create a book cover that expresses the theme of the book, which uses formal contrasts, and asymmetrical-dynamic design.
+The assignment was to be completed individually and required me to make a 6 in. x 9 in. print which includes the name of the book and author and to use no outside sources.

+In brief, the book *Society of the Spectacle*, published in 1967, is about how society oppresses itself through capitalism, media, and social pressures to keep the status quo.
+To create many different ideas, I made a mind map to figure out what subjects I could create to express this theme, see here: https://rb.gy/gufoyp.
+After a couple of class critiques, I noticed that my classmates were not abstracting the theme of the book, but rather focusing on an example of contemporary social pressure.
+Acknowledging how my classmates were tackling the project, I had decided to make something unique and abstract the theme and only using simple shapes to make the composition.
+My classmates were using Adobe Illustrator to develop their book covers, but I found that the design I wished to make required 3D modelling.
+I decided to use Blender to design the composition, noting that no other classmate was using 3D modelling to develop their book cover.

+The first draft, here: https://rb.gy/chymex, was a large rectangle that casts a shadow on small circles.
+The idea being that the circles strive to be something that they cannot, and it keeps them oppressed.
+Issues with this draft included its poor lighting and portraying the idea that a separate force is oppressing the people, rather than the people oppressing themselves.
+The second draft, here: https://rb.gy/myhyk1, fixed issues with the theme.
+However, it needed further development in its formal contrasts and lighting.
+For the final version here: https://rb.gy/tndynr, I tightened the framing, fully desaturated the colors, and increased the lighting contrast to represent the dismal tone of the book.
+Lastly, I added the book title and author in the top left corner using Adobe Illustrator.
+I enlarged the words “Society” and “Spectacle” to pronounce their importance in the book’s theme and imagery of the book cover.

 ## Airsoft Gun Based on Halo SMG Design
 See Folders of Images: https://rb.gy/7kjx7m